 Palm Valley is one of the less explored destinations of the MacDonnell Ranges, and it requires a high-clearance 4WD to navigate its treacherous roads.
 But without a doubt, it is absolutely worth it.
 Nestled inside a deep gorge, it has the feel of a primeval lost world, dominated by large ferns and ancient palm trees – reminders of a much wetter climate in the region.

 Frogs of the arid gorge

-In the morning a beautiful and healthy female Dingo visited the campsite.
-She looked to be in a very good condition – a proficient hunter, rather than a campsite scavenger.
-She lounged around for about an hour, having a drink in the river and relaxing on the grassy lawn.
+In the morning, a beautiful female Dingo visited the campsite – one of my all times favourite Australian animals.
+She looked to be in very good condition – a proficient hunter rather than a campsite scavenger.
+She lounged for about an hour, drinking in the river and relaxing on the grassy lawn.

 The group I was watching put on quite a show of collecting twigs and dry grass, taking it up to their oversized nest and waiting for their turn before hopping up to the nest and weaving the raw material they brought into the existing structure.

 They each seemed to be working on different sections of the nest, and I wondered how these duties were delegated amongst the birds.